The 21 Best Food Halls in NYC

 13. The Bowery Market

 This collection of contemporary food kiosks is a repurposed auto body shop space that retains the industrial feel while providing delicious open-air dining options.
-Choose from refreshing bubble teas, gourmet street tacos, enticing steak selections and beyond in one of the more artful food halls NYC presents.
+At the Bowery Market, choose from refreshing bubble teas, gourmet street tacos, enticing steak selections and beyond in one of the more artful food halls NYC presents.

 The Bowery Market | 348 Bowery, New York, NY 10012 | $